 This vegan lemony artichoke stew is an aromatic traditional Greek dish called ‘Agkinares a la polita’ which means ‘artichokes city-styled’, referring to the city of Constantinople.
-It’s one of my favourite greek foods and this recipe comes from my mum who used to make this when I was little.
+It’s one of my favorite greek foods and this recipe comes from my mum who used to make this when I was little.
 It really has simple ingredients, like most greek stews, with the key ingredient here being the artichokes and takes less than an hour to prepare and cook.

 Why this recipe works